Dún Laoghaire

-Dún Laoghaire (/dʌn ˈlɪəri/ dun-_-LEER-ee, [ˌd̪ˠuːn̪ˠ ˈl̪ˠeːɾʲə, - ˈl̪ˠiːɾʲə]) is a suburban coastal town in Dublin in Ireland.
+Dún Laoghaire (/dʌn ˈlɪəri/ dun-_-LEER-ee, [ˌd̪ˠuːn̪ˠ ˈl̪ˠeːɾʲə, - ˈl̪ˠiːɾʲə]) is a suburban coastal town in County Dublin in Ireland.
 It is the administrative centre of the county of Dún Laoghaire–Rathdown.
 The town was built up alongside a small existing settlement following 1816 legislation that allowed the building of a major port to serve Dublin.
-It was known as Dunleary until it was renamed Kingstown in honour of King George IV's 1821 visit, and in 1920 was given its present name, the original Irish form from which "Dunleary" was anglicised.
+It was known as Dunleary in the English language, until it was renamed Kingstown in honour of King George IV's 1821 visit, and in 1920 was given its present name Dún Laoghaire, the original Irish form from which "Dunleary" was anglicised.
 Over time, the town became a residential location, a seaside resort, the terminus of Ireland's first railway and the administrative centre of the former borough of Dún Laoghaire, and from 1994, of the county of Dún Laoghaire–Rathdown.

 Toponymy

 The town's name means "fort of Laoghaire".
-This refers to Lóegaire mac Néill (modern spelling: Laoghaire Mac Néill), a 5th century High King of Ireland, who chose the site as a sea base from which to carry out raids on Britain and Gaul.
+This refers to Lóegaire mac Néill (modern spelling: Laoghaire Mac Néill), a 5th-century High King of Ireland, who chose the site as a sea base from which to carry out raids on Britain and Gaul.
 Traces of fortifications from that time have been found on the coast, and some of the stone is kept in the Maritime Museum.

-The name is officially spelt Dún Laoghaire in modern Irish orthography, and in general usage.
+The name is officially spelt Dún Laoghaire in modern Irish orthography and in general usage.
 It is sometimes unofficially written as Dún Laoire.
 The old anglicised spelling Dunleary is also seen.
 This last is how the town's name is commonly pronounced, although the Irish pronunciation is also common.

 History

 Origins

 Dún Laoghaire's origins are generally assumed to trace back to a fort that is believed to have stood there and mostly likely to have belonged to Lóegaire mac Néill.
 A 1686 map of Dublin Bay by Greenvile Collins gives the name as Dun Lerroy.
 A later map from 1728 shows a small fishing village at the old harbour, marked as Dunlary or in other later maps as Dunleary.
 The earlier village was around the area where the Purty Kitchen pub is now (sometimes mapped as "Old Dunleary").
 It had a coffee house and a small cove, both of which are shown on a number of old maps, and it may have had a salt mine (Salthill is close by).
 At that time, the area was a craggy, rocky pastureland spotted with some granite quarries.

-By around 1800, some maps show a small centre of habitation along what is now Cumberland Street, close to the junction with York Road.